 A mitochondrial DNA profile consisting of a listing of nucleotide sequence differences from a standard reference sequence; typically the Cambridge Reference Sequence (CRS) or revised Cambridge Reference Sequence (rCRS).
-The mitotype will vary depending upon the sequence detected.
+The mitotype will vary depending upon the length of the sequence detected.